Gentian Muça: 2017–present: Absence from illness, return and Albanian Superliga title

 In July 2017, Muça, aged 30, was diagnosed with a tumor mass in the femoral head of his left thigh.
 At that time he already was struggling with hernia.
 After a surgery in November 2017 and six months of chemotherapy his bone was cleaned up.
 In October 2018, after a long battle, Muça got the green light to resume his football career.
 He confessed that he got financial support from Partizani, the cross-town rivals of Tirana.

 He was registered in the team for the 2018–19 season, being on the bench for the first time in a 4–1 home win over Kamza on 27 January 2019.
 Later on 22 February, Muça entered as a late substitute for Bedri Greca in the 2–1 away win against Skënderbeu, making his first appearance of the season and the first in 717 days.
 He made only three appearances in the 2018–19 season, collecting only 5 minutes, as Tirana barely avoided relegation.

 Muça was a regular starter during the 2019–20 Albanian Superliga season, scoring one goal in 27 appearances, as Tirana won the championship title for the 25th time in their 100th anniversary.
 It was his first championship with Tirana and the second overall.
 On 8 August, he signed a new one-year contract with the club.

 International career

 He earned a surprise call-up to the full national side in November 2009 by Josip Kuže for a friendly against Estonia.
 However, knee ligament damage in February 2010 whilst at Dinamo Tirana meant that he was unable to play for Albania, as he underwent surgery on his knee in Austria at the start of May, keeping out of action for over four months.
-On 17 February 2010, Muça played in a match for the Albania B team, a friendly against Kosovo, where he played a full 90 minutes in a 2–3 away win.
+On 17 February 2010, Muça played in a match for the Albania team, a friendly against Kosovo, where he played a full 90 minutes in a 2–3 away win.